loftwah/to-do-list/README.md

 - JavaScript with [Stimulus](https://stimulusjs.org/)
 - Bundle JavaScript libraries with [Yarn](https://yarnpkg.com)

-## Why?

-This project demonstrates my way of building Rails applications.
-The techniques used to build the app should not be considered as "best practice", maybe there are better ways to build.
-Any [feedback](https://github.com/ledermann/docker-rails/issues/new) would be appreciated.

 ## Multi container architecture

 There is an example **docker-compose.production.yml**.
 The whole stack is divided into multiple different containers: